Chrisk12343/Website-Application-CSC356/README.md

 ## Overview

-This is a simple PHP web application created for the CSC356 course.
+This is a PHP web application created for the CSC356 course.
 It includes a basic login flow, page routing, and some client-side JavaScript/CSS assets.

 ## Project structure